 More than one million fractures happen every year in the United States.
 If this statistic includes you, seek treatment right away to increase your chances of making a full recovery.
-The experienced orthopaedic specialists at Orthopaedic and Rehabilitation Centers in West Rogers Park and Wicker Park, Chicago, diagnose and treat fractures to get you on the road to recovery quickly.
+The experienced orthopaedic specialists at Orthopaedic and Rehabilitation Centers in Lincoln Square and Wicker Park, Chicago, diagnose and treat fractures to get you on the road to recovery quickly.
 Schedule an appointment by phone or online with Orthopaedic and Rehabilitation Centers at the first sign of a fracture.

 Fractures are broken bones.
 You might experience a fracture from a sports injury, fall, car accident, overuse, or osteoporosis.

 Fractures change the shape of your bone and often happen with high impact force.
 They commonly occur in the spine, wrist, hip, hands, fingers, ankles, and feet.
 If you experience symptoms of a fracture, seek medical care right away.